r3quie/phishingtrack/README.md

 * Use the generated passkey in the epass value in *sendmail.py*.

 ## Collecting the data
 So, we sent our emails and someone clicked our link.
 What happens now?
-A short JavaScript code will grab the *id* in the URL and simply send it as a comment to WordPress.
-You will need to change the action value which is now set to „https://www.yourweb.com/wp-comments-post2.php“ to the your path to the modified comments PHP file in the repo.
+A short JavaScript code will grab the *id* in the URL and simply send it as a comment to WordPress. **You will need to change the action value** which is now set to „https://www.yourweb.com/wp-comments-post2.php“ **to your path to the modified comments PHP file in the repo**.
 The file is the same as the original WordPress file, except it redirects the user to a given URL (default set to google.com).

 The script additionally appends 2 random characters at the end of the string to bypass the „duplicate comment“ error.